muzzylmz/507finalproject/README.md

 User guide:
 To begin with, run the file in command.
 Following the instruction- input “help”, “plots”, “list”, and “exit”, for other inputs, it will return “command not recognized”.
 For “help”, it will give an instruction to guide what plots are available to display.

+In order to process to navigate to plots, please enter “Help” first.
-You need to pick a number and type the number.
-Then it will go to a visualization menu, options are “exit”, “1”, “2”, “3”, “4”, “all”, otherwise “Error.
+You will see a visualization menu, with options are “exit”, “1”, “2”, “3”, “4”, “all”, otherwise “Error.
 Invalid command”.
 The numbers correspond to each plot.
+Pick a plot and type the number.
+The plot will show up.